gourlaysama/bcdiff/src/main/man/man1/bcdiff.1.md

 \--nomethods
 :   Do not diff the flags and content (byte-codes) of methods

+\--quiet
+:   Disable all output of the program.
+Implies `--exit-code`.

 \--shortstat
 :   Output only the last line of `--stat` containing the number of